 'Inspiring people to care for the natural environment through Responsible Tourism'

-For eighteen years we have been working to protect the beautiful landscapes and environment of Cumbria and the Lake District.
+For nineteen years we have been working to protect the beautiful landscapes and environment of Cumbria and the Lake District.

 Nurture Lakeland is working with tourism businesses to improve sustainable practices, helping to safeguard the area.

 We have a membership of nearly 400 businesses, tourism associations, agencies and other organisations.
 In total we represent over 1,200 individual businesses.
 These range from small guest houses to large hotels, holiday cottages to conservation bodies and other tourism related businesses.